creativewave/animate/README.md

 </details>

-Each write on `Element` will be delayed and batched at the end of the frame, to prevent style/layout recalculations.

 ### Extra features

-1. `easing` can be assigned a custom timing function like multiple bounces, which would be cumbersome to reproduce using keyframes.
+1. `easing` can be assigned a custom timing function that would be cumbersome to implement with native easing functions (eg. multiple bounces)
-2. Keyframes can have properties defined with a custom function to interpolate their values and apply them on the animated element, eg. to stagger values from a path definition, to animate a CSS property which can't be animated yet (eg. `x` and `y`), to animate an attribute or a property of an HTML element (eg. `innerHTML`), etc…
+2. keyframe property values can be assigned an object (`PropertyController`) to define how to apply the interpolated value on the animated element, which allows to animate a CSS property that cannot be animated yet, an attribute or property of an HTML element (eg. `innerHTML`), to stagger values from a path definition, etc…
-3. `MotionPathEffect` is a temporary alternative to `offset-path: url(#path)`, which is not supported in any brower yet.
+3. `MotionPathEffect` is a temporary alternative to `offset-path: url(#path)`, which is not supported in any brower yet (**update:** it is now supported in all 3 major browsers so this feature will be removed in the next minor version).

 Demos: